Conditional regression for the Nonlinear Single-Variable Model: Analysis of the Estimator

-Conditioned on the event of almost correct classification $|\hhx-\hx|\leq1$, we decompose the estimation error $|F - \hfj{\hvlhxb}|$ into the following terms, which we call respectively, nonlinear curve approximation error, direction error, bias, variance, and projection error:
+\YW{Conditioned on the event of almost correct classification $|\hhx-\hx|\leq1$, we decompose the estimation error $|F(x)-\hF(x)|$ into the following terms, which we call respectively, nonlinear curve approximation error, direction error, bias, and variance error: